razmyar/Udacity-Self-Driving-Car-Projects/README.md

 ## Project 10 - MPC Controls
 <img src="./proj10-ModelPredictiveControl/images/img_prj10.png" width="480" alt="Combined Image" />

-This project represents an object-oriented implementation of c++ implementation of a Model Predictive Control (MPC) to control the steering angle and the throttle acceleration of a car driving around a simulated track.
+This project represents an object-oriented implementation of C++ implementation of a Model Predictive Control (MPC) to control the steering angle and the throttle acceleration of a car driving around a simulated track.

 More info:  [MPC Control](https://github.com/razmyar/Udacity-Self-Driving-Car-Projects/tree/master/proj10-ModelPredictiveControl)